Royce Lewis Player Props: Twins vs. Orioles

 Orioles Pitching Rankings

-- The 9.3 strikeouts per nine innings put together by the Orioles pitching staff ranks seventh in the league.
+- The Orioles have the 18th-ranked team ERA among all league pitching staffs (4.34).

-- The Orioles have a 4.29 team ERA that ranks 18th across all league pitching staffs.
+- The Orioles rank 20th in baseball in home runs given up (98 total, 1.2 per game).

-- The Orioles rank 19th in baseball in home runs surrendered (95 total, 1.2 per game).
+- Bradish (4-3) takes the mound for the Orioles in his 15th start of the season.
+He's put together a 3.75 ERA in 72 2/3 innings pitched, with 67 strikeouts.

-- Kremer gets the start for the Orioles, his 17th of the season.
-He is 8-3 with a 4.50 ERA and 77 strikeouts through 88 2/3 innings pitched.
+- The righty last pitched on Sunday against the Seattle Mariners, when he went seven innings, allowing two earned runs while giving up two hits.

-- The right-hander last pitched on Saturday against the Seattle Mariners, when he threw seven innings, allowing three earned runs while giving up five hits.
+- In 14 games this season, the 26-year-old has a 3.75 ERA and 8.4 strikeouts per nine innings, while giving up a batting average of .244 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.